OBDS-Training/Help/content/en/docs/linux/bashrc/index.md

 fi
 ```

+### Aliases

-Next the following chunk of code creates aliases, essentially shortcuts that
+Within that `if` block, the following chunk of code creates aliases,
-summarise arbitrary commands into single-word commands.
+essentially shortcuts that condense arbitrarily complex (sequences of) commands
+accessible as single-word keywords.

-First, we change the meaning of the `emacs` command to automatically apply the option `-nw`.
+First, we change the meaning of the `emacs` command to automatically apply the
+option `-nw`.
 This force the Emacs editor to open within the terminal rather than attempting to
-open it as a GUI application.
+open it as a GUI (i.e., windowed) application.

-Then, we change the meaning of the `R` command to automatically apply the option `--no-save`.
+Then, we change the meaning of the `R` command to automatically apply the
+option `--no-save`.
-This force R to discard the workspace at the end of each session instead of saving it to a file.
+This forces the R program to discard the workspace at the end of each session instead of
+offering to save the workspace to a file.
+Large workspaces
+-- that contain many objects or large data sets --
+can significantly increase the time that it takes for R sessions to start and end
+(up to several minutes).

 ```bash
 alias emacs='emacs -nw'
 alias R='R --no-save'
 ```

+### File permissions

 The following chunk of code controls the default permissions that are set on
 any file or directory that you create on the CCB cluster.